Shanghai separates COVID-positive children from parents in virus fight | Health

 Shanghai separates COVID-positive children from parents in virus fight

-Reuters was not immediately able to verify the images but a source familiar with the facility confirmed they were taken at the Jinshan facility.
-The Jinshan centre did not answer calls made by Reuters on Saturday.
-The Shanghai government did not immediately respond to a Reuters request for comment.
+The Shanghai Public Health Clinical Center said, however, that the photos and videos circulating on internet were not a "Jinshan infant quarantine facility" but were scenes taken when the hospital was moving its paediatric ward to another building to cope with a rising number of COVID paediatric patients.
+This was done to "improve the hospital environment", it said on its official WeChat account on Saturday.

+"Paediatric patients admitted to our hospital... are guaranteed medical treatment and their daily needs taken care of," it said.
+"Currently, we have organised for more paediatric health workers to adjust the paediatric wards, optimise the administration process, improve ward management, strengthen communication with the children's parents and do a better job."
+The Shanghai government referred Reuters to the hospital's statement and declined to comment further.

-As Shanghai, China's most populous city and main financial hub, battles its largest ever COVID-19 outbreak, stories like Zhao's and videos of the separated children are angering residents and raising questions about the costs of Beijing's "dynamic clearance" policy to fight the spread of the disease.
-POST DELETED
+A Shanghai health official said last week that hospitals that were treating COVID-positive children maintained online communications with their parents, according to the government's official WeChat account.
+As Shanghai, China's most populous city and main financial hub, battles its largest ever COVID outbreak, stories like Zhao's and videos of the separated children are angering residents and raising questions about the costs of Beijing's "dynamic clearance" policy to fight the spread of the disease.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)